it-vecherka/jnoid/jnoid.coffee.md

 about it more, see section Maybe below.
 Aliases are `Event` for `Maybe`, `Fire` for `Some` and `Stop` for `End`.

 Class `Observable` will be determined via a `subscribe` function.
 This function should receive a subscriber or sink function as an argument and call it whenever event is fired.
-This enables push semantics for `EventStream` and `Signal`.
+This enables push semantics for `Stream` and `Box`.

     class Observable
       constructor: (subscribe)->